550 Squadron Photos

 Flight Lieutenant Cassidy F/Lt Cassidy in London on the occasion of his brother Hugh Cassidy (Navy) collecting his DSM.

-F/Lt Cassidy (RAAF) and his brother Hugh Cassidy (credited with a couple of kills on Baltic patrols where he served as a gunner).
+F/Lt Cassidy (RAAF) and his brother Hugh Cassidy (credited with a couple of victories on Baltic patrols where he served as a gunner).

 Three other Cassidy brothers served in Australian forces in the Pacific theatre, with the last brother still too young to join up when the war ended.